FinianLandes/MA_Diffusion/README.md

 ### Data

 The dataset is created in the preprocessing file.
-The Model is trained on 4s mono samples with a sample rate of 32Khz.
-The STFT spectograms then are created with an FFT length of 480 and a HOP length of 288.
-The spectrograms then are resized to the closest multiple of 32 which makes divisions in the UNET easy.
-This results in spectograms of shape 1x224x416.
+The Model is trained on 4.6s mono samples with a sample rate of 32Khz.

 ## Sources